Skip to main content

 What is the Fishtown approach to "micro-dosing" mindfulness?

-Most patients hear "meditate" and picture a 60-minute sit on a cushion.
-That is one option, but it is not the only one.
-We help patients build small, consistent practices that fit a working life in Philly.
+Most patients hear "meditate" and picture a 60-minute session on a cushion.
+That is one way to do it, and shorter practices work just as well.
+We help patients build small, consistent ones that fit a working life in Philly.

 1. Box breathing (the tactical reset):